CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

 - Shared Space Page:
     - Simulated access code UI for joining a session.
 - Hunter's Nexus Page:
-    - **Multi-Character Team Display**: Main view displays a grid of team members (up to 4).
+    - Multi-Character Team Display: Main view displays a grid of team members (up to 4).
 Each character's card prominently shows their image, name, and interactive trackers for HP, Sanity, and Bleed Points, stacked vertically.
 Clicking a character's card header sets them as active.
-    - **Active Character Focus**: Arsenal selection and detailed modal views operate on the selected active character.
+    - Active Character Focus: Arsenal selection and detailed modal views operate on the selected active character.
     - Team Management Dialog: Add/remove characters.
-"Manage Team" button located in the page header.
+"Manage Team" button relocated to the page header.
     - Stat tracking (HP, Sanity, Bleed Points) with session modifiers.
-MV and DEF visible only in modal (removed from main card display).
+MV and DEF visible only in modal.
     - Session Crypto Tracker: Global for the session.
     - Arsenal and equipment display for active character (images of selected arsenal).
     - Character avatar and arsenal card image modals.
 Enlarged arsenal card modal now supports click/swipe to flip between front and back images.